The day after my breast lift with augmentation

-The two long, saggy, worn-out boobs that had been haggard from pregnancy weight gain and loss, followed by breastfeeding 2children, were gone.
+The two long, saggy, worn-out boobs that had become haggard from pregnancy weight gain and loss, followed by breastfeeding 2 children, were gone.
 I mean to say, not a trace of those “grandma” boobs existed upon my 34-year-old frame!!!
 Hurray!
 Hurray!
 My breast shape finally resembled my age and the symmetrical aesthetic I had always wanted.
-At my post-operative visit it was hard not to give my surgeon a big smooch on the cheek after he had performed such amazing work.
+At my post-operative visit, it was hard not to give my surgeon a big smooch on the cheek after he had performed such amazing work.
 I was on cloud nine.
-After a week, I was back to work.
+After a week, I was back at work.
 My energy came back after about 2 weeks.
-No one would have ever known I had breast surgery.
+No one would ever know I had breast surgery!
 I looked great and felt great.
 However, after 4 weeks, my excitement oddly changed for the worse.

-Roughly 4 weeks after my breast surgery, it was time for the Steri Strips to be removed.
-When your breast surgery is complete, the surgeon will cover the incision sites with Steri Strips.
-Steri Strips are thin, soft, gauze-like tape that add pressure and support to the incisions during healing.
-The Steri Strips had masked my breast lift incisions for several weeks.
+Roughly 4 weeks after my breast surgery, it was time for the Steri-Strips to be removed.
+When your breast surgery is complete, the surgeon will cover the incision sites with Steri-Strips.
+They are thin, soft, gauze-like tape that adds pressure and support to the incisions during healing.
+The Steri-Strips had masked my breast lift incisions for several weeks.

 It is human nature to want a quick fix.
-I know!
-I sure wanted one too.
-The body will heal on its own in its own time.
+I sure wanted one!
+The body will heal on its own—at its own pace.
 Scars are a natural part of the healing process.
 Surgical technique, genetics, and skin tone play a huge role in scar quality.
 All 3 of the aforementioned are out of our control.
 What I found to be the best advice while I was healing is the quote, “Time is your friend.”
 For an impatient person like myself, this idea was a foreign concept.
-It soon became my mantra.
+But it soon became my mantra.

-With all of this said, I have a light complexion and blue eyes.
-Healing time can vary based on your skin tone and overall health.
-Be sure to stay current with your post-surgery appointments so that your surgeon can monitor your incisions and scar quality over time.
-Silicone sheeting, BioCorneum Silicone coating gel, and steroid injections can improve scar quality in cases where scars are slow to flatten and lighten.
+With all of that said, I have a light complexion and blue eyes.
+Healing time can vary, based on your skin tone and overall health.
+Be sure to stay current with your post-surgery appointments, so your surgeon can monitor your incisions and scar quality over time.
+Silicone sheeting, BioCorneum silicone gel, and steroid injections can improve scar quality in cases where scars are slow to flatten and lighten. — LR, TCCS Patient